emmyarnold/lfl-accessibility-audit/findings/homepage.md

   browser status-bar URL preview. *WCAG 2.4.7.*
 - **Illogical focus order** — tab traversal through the hidden submenu items does not follow a predictable visual or reading sequence. *WCAG 2.4.3.*
-- **Footer is keyboard-unreachable** — after traversing the embedded video controls, focus bypasses all subsequent content (footer navigation, social links) and returns directly to browser chrome.
-This is not a keyboard trap (focus escapes), but the footer region is skipped entirely. *WCAG 2.4.3.*
+- **Footer keyboard-unreachable** — template-level, recurs site-wide.
+After the embedded video controls, focus skips all footer content and returns to browser chrome (not a trap — focus escapes — but the footer is bypassed).
+Full write-up in `site-wide-issues.md` (issue 2). *WCAG 2.4.3.*
 - **Empty links (6)** — icon links with no discernible name.
 WAVE found 6;
   Lighthouse named 3: `a#mobile-close-nav.icon-close`,
   `a.sqs-svg-icon--wrapper.pinterest`, `a.icon-info-circle`.
 Some are